Crafting Freelance Offers: Charge So Much That It Makes You Uncomfortable

 1. Go to Upwork.

 2. Find 10 projects with a maximum budget of $5,000 (on Upwork, this is a common budget because it’s one of the default options for fixed-price projects).
-Make sure you only pick quality projects.
+Make sure you How To Find the Best Clients on Upwork in Three Stepsonly pick quality projects.

 3. Bid $20,000 on all 10 projects.
 It’s imperative that you crush your proposal.
 Do the groundwork.
 Really go above and beyond in your research, writing, and positioning.